kleopatra999/faq/answers.md

   object system feels closer to Perl 6 than to Perl 1 code
 * "Perl" is still a strong brand name, which we don't want to throw away lightly
-* It is very hard to find a good alternative name instead.
+* It is very hard to find a good alternative name.
 And no, "camelia" and "rakudo" are not good names for a programming language (even if they are fine for our mascot and the leading compiler)
 * Even if Perl 6 changed its name, an incremental update to Perl 5 likely